 – South Carolina

 South Carolina has a long history of offering enormous tax credits and workforce-training subsidies.
 One major recipient has been the German automaker BMW, awarded a $150 million package in 1992 to open an assembly plant and another $100 million for an expansion in 2003 (see below).
-In recent years there has been a focus on aerospace.
+In the past decade years there has been a focus on aerospace.
 In 2004 Vought Aircraft Industries and its joint venture partner Alenia Aeronautica got subsidies worth more than $100 million to build a manufacturing complex in Charleston to produce components for Boeing.
 In 2009 Boeing itself was rewarded with subsidies believed to be worth up to $900 million for agreeing to open a production line for its Dreamliner aircraft at the same location (see below).

-In 2011 Boeing found itself the target of a National Labor Relation Board filed by the Machinists union, which charged that the Charleston plan was an illegal form of retaliation against union activism by workers in Washington State.
+In 2011 Boeing found itself the target of a National Labor Relation Board complaint filed by the Machinists union, which charged that the Charleston plan was an illegal form of retaliation against union activism by workers in Washington State.
 The highly politicized controversy ended in December 2011 with a settlement in which the Machinists agreed to drop its charge and Boeing agreed to produce its new 737 Max passenger jet in Washington State.

 Critics have charged that the revenue losses associated with these huge giveaways have caused underfunding of education, social services and infrastructure.
 Despite attracting lots of new jobs, South Carolina persistently ranks very low on such measures as educational attainment and road safety.